SHEEP.EDUCATION

 Course Description:

--High School Spanish meets 1x a week on Mondays throughout the year.
+High School Spanish meets 1x a week on Mondays throughout the year.

--In the second semester, we visit a Latin American restaurant in the Charleston area.
+In the second semester, we visit a Latin American restaurant in the Charleston area.
 These events will be held on a Monday around lunchtime and attendance is required.

--We will use SOMOS, a Comprehensible Input and TPRS-based curriculum, and it’s online library of resources, Garbanzo, as well as other internet-based resources.
+We will use SOMOS, a Comprehensible Input and TPRS-based curriculum, and it’s online library of resources, Garbanzo, as well as other internet-based resources.
 There is NO Text for this curriculum, you will get any handouts or assignments from me.
 You will need to set up an account for Garbanzo once I’ve given you the class key at Meet the Teacher.
 There is no need to purchase anything for this class, except a basic notebook/binder.

--Reliable internet access is a must, as much of the work assigned between classes will be online and you will need to have access every day.
+Reliable internet access is a must, as much of the work assigned between classes will be online and you will need to have access every day.

--More detailed information is available on the syllabus
+More detailed information is available on the syllabus

 Arts

-Fralin: Photography Introduction Summerville
+Fralin: Intro to Photography

 Instructor: Sarah Fralin